 The Children’s Center at LMU organized a toy drive and contributed more than $1,000 worth of toys and gift certificates that had been donated by staff and parents.
 Six staff members also volunteered at the event.
 Ani Shabazian, director of the Children’s Center, said that the program was a great way to focus on what’s really important during the holidays.

 “The Christmas Program was an absolutely moving experience.
 It took the focus off of myself and put it on serving others,” Shabazian said.
 “It’s the best day of the holiday season for me, and it’s very gratifying especially when it’s easy to get crazed with everything else going on around you.”

 Members of the LMU MBA Alumni Association also organized a toy drive.
 Alumni were given the option this year to make a donation via a wish list on Amazon.com.
 Mathew Pomeroy ’04, M.B.A.’10 said that the wish list made donating very easy because they knew how many families were coming and how many toys were needed.
 Alumni also donated gift cards to Target and iTunes for older children.

 “You should give no matter what the season, but especially during the Christmas holiday when it is better to give than receive,” said Pomeroy.
 “This holiday event was a big group effort that allowed everyone to chip in and help out.
 Every little bit makes a difference.”

 Volunteers are still needed in at the Los Angeles Regional Foodbank and the Downtown Women’s center on Christmas Eve, Christmas Day, Kwanzaa, New Year’s Eve and New Year’s Day.
-For more information, please visit the Center for Service and Action's web page
+For more information, check out the Center for Service and Action online.

 Posted Dec.
 20, 2010